 I had a blast creating all the detail and seeing this little guy come to life.
 You know he had to be a stylin’ bear. tsk.
 And, talk about jaw-drop!
 I didn’t measure or do any alterations to make the clothes fit.
 However, I thought that I could adapt the clothing later.
 I didn’t have to change a stitch.

 Now, don’t you forget that reclaimed barn beam bench he’s sitting on.
-I am delighted how easy that is to create too.
+I am happy how easy that is to create too.
 I thoroughly expected some hang-ups, but it went just as planned. whew!

 As I mentioned earlier, my only goal in creating Harvey the Bear was to auction him off and send the funds to disaster relief.
 My choice of places to donate to is Samaritan’s Purse.
 The same organization I created my Christmas Beep and auctioned off for their Operation Christmas Child project.